Harriet Beecher Stowe: Later years

-Stowe purchased property near Jacksonville, Florida.
+Stowe purchased property in Mandarin near Jacksonville, Florida.
 In response to a newspaper article in 1873, she wrote, "I came to Florida the year after the war and held property in Duval County ever since.
 In all this time I have not received even an incivility from any native Floridian."

-Stowe is controversial for her support of Elizabeth Campbell, Duchess of Argyll, whose father-in-law decades before was a leader in the Highland Clearances, the transformation of the remote Highlands of Scotland from a militia-based society to an agricultural one that supported far fewer people.
+Stowe is controversial for her support of Elizabeth Campbell, Duchess of Argyll, whose grandfather had been a primary enforcer of the Highland Clearances, the transformation of the remote Highlands of Scotland from a militia-based society to an agricultural one that supported far fewer people.
 The newly homeless moved to Canada, where very bitter accounts appeared.
 It was Stowe's assignment to refute them using evidence the Duchess provided, in Letter XVII Volume 1 of her travel memoir Sunny Memories of Foreign Lands.
 Stowe was criticized for her seeming defense of the clearances.

 In 1868, Stowe became one of the first editors of Hearth and Home magazine, one of several new publications appealing to women; she departed after a year.
 Stowe campaigned for the expansion of married women's rights, arguing in 1869 that:

 In the 1870s, Stowe's brother Henry Ward Beecher was accused of adultery, and became the subject of a national scandal.
 Unable to bear the public attacks on her brother, Stowe again fled to Florida but asked family members to send her newspaper reports.
 Through the affair, she remained loyal to her brother and believed he was innocent.

 After her return to Connecticut, Mrs. Stowe was among the founders of the Hartford Art School, which later became part of the University of Hartford.